wojbrown/esds-github-sandbox/README.md

 There are even more commands that can handy to learn for specific cases, [more information here](https://github.com/git-tips/tips)

 ### Conflicts
 It is possible for a conflict to occur if two people are modifying the same lines in the same file at the same time.
 A conflict occurs when Git cannot automatically determine which change should take priority.
-A conflict marks the file and prevents a proper merge from occuring.
+A conflict marks the file and prevents a proper merge from occurring.
 Git will prompt the developers to fix changes to conflict before attempting to merge again

 A conflict will most likely occur when a merge is attempted.
 This can occur when a merge starts and a conflict is found in the staging area or during a merge when a conflict is found in the remote Github repo.
 When `git commit` is run, Git will check to see if there are any pending changes in the working directory that are in conflict with the `git commit`.
 If a conflict is found, the commit will be temporarily halted until the conflict is resolved